wp-plugins/dx-plugin-base/readme.txt

 Upload the DX Plugin Base plugin to your blog and activate it.
 It would work as is.

 Extend or comment whenever appropriate based on your assignment.

+== FAQ ==

+= Is it compatible with latest WordPress? =

+Yes, it is, as well as with the latest PHP.

+I've removed the 'pass-by-reference' call for all array( $this, ... ) entries as it's deprecated since 5.3.0.
+If you happen to use 5.2.4, you can replace all $this in arrays with &$this or better update PHP version.